ivddorrka/poc_roboarm_project/README.md

 > Via which the stepper is connected to the PSoC.

-### Usage
+## Usage

 > The PSoC is being programmed via the PSoC Creator.
 In order not to make this repo too heavy we've uploaded only the main.c file which is the "logic" for now.

-* A, B, C, D - are digital output pins on the PSoC board which connect IN1, IN2, IN3, IN4 from the stepper motor driver.
+> A, B, C, D - are digital output pins on the PSoC board which connect IN1, IN2, IN3, IN4 from the stepper motor driver.

 > So if you-d like to use this project and try it out - check out the main.c file.

+###### IMPORTANT!

+> There's a math.h include being used.
+In order to use it simply follow this steps:
+> In Creator go to Project -> Build Settings -> Linker -> General.
+Add "m" (without the quotes) into Additional Libraries.

+###### About the code

+> Running this code will make motor will move 90 degree outer clockwise (direction = 1) and then after a short delay 90 degree clockwise (direction = -1)